-NCM LLC is also offering to satisfy certain of its obligations under the registration rights agreement that it entered into when it issued the original notes in transactions exempt from registration under the entered into the registration rights agreement with the initial purchasers of the notes, or the initial purchasers, which provides, among other things, for this exchange offer.
+NCM LLC is also offering to satisfy certain of its obligations under the registration rights agreement that it entered into when it issued the original notes in transactions exempt from registration under the Securities Act.

+Registration Rights Agreement We issued the original notes on July 5, 2011.
+In connection with the issuance of the original notes, we entered into the registration rights agreement with the initial purchasers of the notes, or the initial purchasers, which provides, among other things, for this exchange offer.